 There are many difficult decisions when it comes to infertility treatment and – especially – IVF with donor eggs.
 Many patients cannot get rid of questions popping into their heads, like: ‘How are the egg donor and the egg recipient matched?’, ‘What about genetic inheritance?’, ‘Will the baby look like me?’ and probably the most important one: ‘Will the baby be healthy?’
-In this webinar, dr Stavros Natsis from a reputable GENNIMA IVF clinic from Athens will explain these complex matters with the simplest words possible.
+In this webinar, Dr Stavros Natsis from the reputable GENNIMA IVF clinic in Athens

-Dr Stavros Natsis starts with explaining that among all factors affecting fertility, woman’s age is surely the most important.
-The women are born with a certain amount of eggs and they grow older with them.
-A 22-year-old girl is on the highest level of her fertility, which is still only 25%.
+Dr Natsis starts by explaining that among all factors affecting fertility, woman’s age is the most important.
+Women are born with a certain amount of eggs and they grow older with them.
+A 22-year-old girl is at the highest level of her fertility, which is still only 25%.
 Three out of her four eggs have chromosomal abnormalities.
 At the age of 35, there is only one good egg out of five.
 Then there is a significant drop and at the age of 42, fertility level is only 4%, meaning one good egg every 20 eggs.
 Additionally, the miscarriage rate at the age of 44 skyrockets up to 50%.
-However, one has to remember that in case of egg donation, a female patient’s age is not an issue.
+However, one has to remember that in the case of egg donation, a female patient’s age is not an issue.

-At one point dr Stavros Natsis refers to the HLA (Human leukocyte antigen) typing of a donor that many clinics offer nowadays.
-It’s a way to see if the donor and the recipient are matching immunologically.
+Dr Stavros Natsis refers to the HLA (Human leukocyte antigen) typing of a donor that many clinics offer today.
+It is a way to see if the donor and the recipient are matching immunologically.
 Although it’s not medically proven, some clinics use that in case they have recurrent failures with egg donation.
-Inteded parents can also consider selecting a donor with a matching blood group – especially if they do not want to reveal the method of conception to their children.
+Intended parents can also consider selecting a donor with a matching blood group – especially if they do not want to reveal the method of conception to their children.

 When the clinic finds the ideal donor, they inform the couple immediately.
 There are two ways of embryo donation: the first is a fresh cycle and the second is to a thawed embryos transfer.
 If doctors go ahead with the fresh cycle, they try to synchronize the cycle between the donor and the recipient.
 The donor receives injections of GnRH analogues in order to start the hormonal stimulation.
 At the same time, the recipient starts a substituted cycle where she is given mild hormone replacement treatment (oestrogen) that helps to build up the lining of the womb.
 The donor always undergoes a tailor-made stimulation according to their fertility assessment in order to take the maximum amount of mature eggs.
 Dr Natsis says it would be ideally to take more than 10-12 eggs.
 Then the eggs get fertilised with IVF or ICSI, depending on sperm characteristics.